 In the flesh

 The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly an SUV of the modern century, but with the proportions all receiving a tweak rather than a space-ship overhaul.
 Thanks to the front-end being combustion engine free, the front wheels can be moved further forward and the bonnet line lowered – advantageous to both aerodynamics and handling.
-The aero side is further enhanced with numerous scoops and ducts, including a large central scoop which re-directs air along the length of the bonnet.
+The aero side is further enhanced with numerous scoops and ducts, including a large central scoop that re-directs air along the length of the bonnet.

 The rear is less curvaceous, perhaps struggling to live up to the design creativity of the front, with its edges a little boxy by comparison.
-For a company which has delivered truly stunning cars through the years, from the E-Type of yesteryear to the F-Type of today, the I-Pace was always going to be hard pushed to live up to the standards of Jaguar’s heritage.
-Whilst it’s a shape which struggles to create as much instantaneous wow factor as its predecessors, it’s certainly one which grows on you and will no-doubt mature very nicely in the coming years.
+For a company that has delivered truly stunning cars through the years, from the E-Type of yesteryear to the F-Type of today, the I-Pace was always going to be hard pushed to live up to the standards of Jaguar’s heritage.
+Whilst it’s a shape that struggles to create as much instantaneous wow factor as its predecessors, it’s certainly one that grows on you and will no doubt mature very nicely in the coming years.